Advanced eXtensible Interface: Writes

 Like in the read path, on the last data word, WLAST has to be asserted by the initiator.

 After the completion of both the transactions, the target has to send back to the initiator the status of the write over the Write response channel, by returning the result over the BRESP signal.

-AXI4-Lite
+Subsets

+AXI-Lite

 AXI4-Lite is a subset of the AXI4 protocol, providing a register-like structure with reduced features and complexity.
 Notable differences are: